 OHSU is considered a state assisted institution.
 Therefore, OHSU does give preference to Oregon residents.
 Although there is no set number, or quota of Oregon residents that we are required to admit each year, the majority of our incoming class will be Oregon residents.

 Your purpose for establishing residency in Oregon should not be primarily for educational reasons.
 Generally, you should reside and be employed in the state of Oregon at least one year prior to matriculation.
 If you are enrolled in classes in the state of Oregon, you should not be enrolled in more than eight (8) semester or quarter hours.
-The comprehensive document, Student Residency for Tuition Purposes, is available on the University Registrar's Office website.
+Visit the University Registrar's Office website for information on Oregon residency eligibility.
 Any applicant in the process of establishing Oregon residency during the application cycle will not be considered an Oregon resident for the purpose of admission and/or tuition assessment until we have been able to confirm that Oregon residency requirements, according to OHSU's residency policy, have been satisfied.

 OHSU does accept applications from international students (F-1 visa holders) and permanent residents that have completed their undergraduate education at a regionally accredited college or university in the United States or Canada.